Imma get this out, right up front.

 Because if a judge removes him from office, it will play mightily into the already deep, deep well of victimhood that many members of Ford Nation drink from.
 It will be seen as an illegitimate power grab by those, Ford Nation will tell it, who never got over the fact he won the mayoralty in 2010.
 A cheat, they’ll say.
 Bad behaviour by a bunch of sore losers.
 Once more, the downtown elite will have stuck it to the suburbs.
 Again.
 Like we always do.

 I also don’t think Mayor Ford is dirty or corrupt This doesn’t appear to be an alleged conflict of interest case that benefited the mayor much.
 In the scheme of things, $3150.00 is “trifling”.
 Hardly an amount to jeopardize an entire political career over.
-I mean, the family gives each other monster trucks as birthday gifts for god’s sake.
-He’s really going to throw it all way for three grand?

 This really does appear to be a matter of principle for Mayor Ford.
 Integrity commissioner be damned!
 He genuinely seems surprised that anyone thinks he should have to pay any money back.
 His intentions were noble.
 Raising money for kids/schools needing a helping hand to put a football team out on the field.
 What’s a matter, folks?
 You got hearts of stone?